plotly/plotly.py/doc/python/line-and-scatter.md

 *New in 5.12*

-With `scattermode='group'`, a default scattergap of `0` is used.
 You can configure the gap between points using `scattergap`.
 Here we set it to `0.75` to bring the points closer together.

+If you don't set `scattergap`, a default value of `0` is used, unless you have `bargap` set.
+If you have `bargap` set, the `scattergap` defaults to that value.

 ```python
 import plotly.express as px